How To Prepare Your Chicken Coop For Winter

 What can you add to your chicken coop to keep hens warm in the winter?

-2. You can even mix in some of their grain to encourage them to drink it.
-This is something I do on crazy cold days and it really does help them cope better.
+2. You can even mix in some of their grain into the water to encourage them to drink it.
+This is something I do on crazy cold days, and it helps them cope better.
+Do not do this if you feed crumble or pellets.

-3. Put extra straw inside of the nesting boxes to keep the eggs from freezing.
+3. Put extra straw inside of the nesting boxes to keep any eggs from freezing.

 4. Put straw bales around the interior walls to act as a type of insulation.